DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/generalIntro.md

 #####1) Art/Design Catalogue like

-- Heavy in use of images
+- heavy in use of images
-- images take central role over texts
+- visuals take central role over texts
-- images are primary (text refers to images)
+- visuals are primary (text refers to visuals)
-- Descriptive texts of changing lenghts
+- descriptive texts of changing lengths

 Issues and advantages of going electronic:

-One of the main issues which arise when trying to go electronic with Art/Design catalogue-like publications lies in the use of images.
-The quality of the images is important.
-Images must often be high in quality with as little distortion of colours as possible.
+One of the main issues which arise when trying to go electronic with Art/Design catalogue-like publications lies in the use of visuals.
+The quality of the visuals is important.
+Visuals must often be high in quality with as little distortion of colours as possible.
 An issue of concern is that often a fixed page lay out determines the message.
 Changes in size might influence the flow of content.
 	An advantage of going electronic with this type of publication could lie in the use of other (interactive) materials and easier distribution.